 1. Tuft & Needle Mattress – Best of 2017 – Editor’s Choice

 Tuft & Needle is a brand that, in their own words, “believes in truth, transparency, the lack of markups, and one perfected product based on what their customers tell them.”
-As you may have noticed if you’ve already spent any time looking for a new mattress online, prices seem to be a lot more reasonable than the last time you delved into the mattress market.
-You can thank T&N for much of that drop in mattress prices, as they have been a forerunner in disrupting the mattress-buying industry.
+As you may have noticed if you’ve already spent any time looking for a new bed online, prices seem to be a lot more reasonable than the last time you delved into the market.
+You can thank T&N for much of that drop in prices, as they have been a forerunner in disrupting the mattress-buying industry.

 T&N started after their founders realized the insane markups that mattress companies were subjecting their unknowing customers to and said enough was enough.
 T&N explains, “As consumers we’re trained to think that high-priced products are always better.
 At Tuft & Needle, we flipped this thinking to bring a high-quality product that we could charge thousands for and instead, price it honestly and fairly.”
 This a brand that set out to produce an amazing product at a fair price; we believe they have gone above and beyond even their own expectations.